goldin2008/Note/mle.md

 How can we scale the overloaded components?
 Is the system good enough to serve millions of users?
 How we would handle some components becoming unavailable, etc.

-`Cold Start`
-- boost new movies based on their similarity with the watched movies
-- increse their relevance scores a little